 Ordering repeat prescriptions

-The easiest ways to order repeat prescriptions are:
+The easiest way to order your repeat prescriptions is:

 - Online via the NHS App – this is the safest and most efficient way to order your repeat prescriptions.
 The NHS App is available on both computers & smartphones.
 See “Online Services” for more